Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Surgical treatment is considered the main way to get rid of syringomyelia.
+The main way to get rid of syringomyelia is considered to be surgical treatment.
 Drug therapy can only alleviate the symptoms of the disease.

-Vitamin therapy plays an important role: it is appropriate to use vitamins of group B, as well as ascorbic acid, vitamins D, K, E. Additionally, appoint:
+Vitamin therapy plays a major role: it is appropriate to use B vitamins, as well as ascorbic acid, vitamins D, K, E. Additionally, the following are prescribed:

-- nootropic drugs that improve the trophism of the nervous tissue (Piracetam);
+- nootropic drugs that improve the trophism of nervous tissue (Piracetam);

 - diuretics (Furosemide, Diacarb);